kroketio/chatripper/docs/building.md

 ### Compilation

 Using CMake we'll do an out-of-tree build.
-Move to the cIRCa root directory and:
+Move to the chatripper root directory and:

 ```bash
 cmake -Bbuild .